olta-art/olta.js/README.md

 ### 2. Create a Project

 Creating a project will deploy a new smart contract to act as our place to store the state of the project.
+Head to the [create form](https://collective.olta.art/create/)

 #### 2a.
 Details
 When creating a project we have to define a few details (this can all be changed later) At a minimum give it a title.